Sail through the city's iconic waterways on an Amsterdam Canal Cruise

 Can I watch the Amsterdam Light Festival from my canal cruise?

-The Amsterdam Light Festival is an annual festival, where renowned artists from around the world come together to create stunning light art installations along its historic canals.
+The Amsterdam Light Festival is an annual festival where renowned artists from around the world come together to create stunning light art installations along its historic canals.
 If you visit Amsterdam around November to January, you can book special Light Festival cruises to witness these installations.

 Is photography allowed during the cruise?